telerik/ajax-docs/controls/socialshare/troubleshooting/pinterest-specifics.md

 ### JavaScript Errors

 * Standard button PinPageImage expects to have at least one image on the page.
-If no images are present on the page,the Pinterest’s javascript file throws an error in the console (e.g. *	NotFoundError:	Node was not found*).
+If no images are present on the page, the Pinterest’s javascript file throws an error in the console (e.g. *NotFoundError:	Node was not found*).

-* When a Pinterest user profile is opened, a JavaScript error is thrown in different browsers (e.g. *	FireFox: TypeError: boardContainer[0] is undefined;	Chrome: Uncaught TypeError: Cannot read property 'offsetTop' of undefined;	IE: SCRIPT5007: Unable to get value of the property 'offsetTop': object is null or undefined*).
+* When a Pinterest user profile is opened, a JavaScript error is thrown in different browsers (e.g. *FireFox: TypeError: boardContainer[0] is undefined;	Chrome: Uncaught TypeError: Cannot read property 'offsetTop' of undefined;	IE: SCRIPT5007: Unable to get value of the property 'offsetTop': object is null or undefined*).

 # See Also